Skip to main content

 This project seeks to increase and enhance students' and teachers' awareness of and engagement in sustainability and STEM by developing a post-baccalaureate program for teachers which addresses the need for equitable, meaningful STEM learning experiences that relate to real-world sustainability issues while also emphasizing the importance of scientific literacy and communication.

-Sarah Chesney Project Summary slide
+Sarah Chesney Project Summary slide; text included in body below.

 Click image to enlarge.